kparc/kcc/README.md

      23             /out
 ```

 It is easy to see that the core of the solution is a function that reduces the current row (`max`) and merges it into the next (`sum`).
-It expects two arguments, i.e. both rows to work with, and returns the  So lets implement it:
+It expects two arguments, i.e. both rows to work with, and returns `out`.
+So, lets implement it:

 ```q
  r4:8 5 9 3      /take two bottom rows to assist thinking